kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 #### 1. [Attended Week 5 Live Stream](https://www.youtube.com/watch?v=5oZHNOaL8Og)
 #### 2. [Watched Ashish's Week 5 - How to use Amazon DynamoDB for security and speed](https://www.youtube.com/watch?v=gFPljPNnK2Q)

-#### Implemented dynamoDB
+#### Implemented DynamoDB
-First, I installed "Boto3" by adding it to the [requirements.txt](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/backend-flask/requirements.txt) and running ``` pip intall -r requirments.txt .``` The next goal was to setup a local dynamodb.
+First, I installed "Boto3" by adding it to the [requirements.txt](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/backend-flask/requirements.txt) and running ``` pip intall -r requirments.txt .``` The next goal was to setup a local Dynamodb.
 I created a schema to build a table, seeded it with data, then scanned it to check that the database displayed the data was functioning properly.

 #### Implemented access Pattern A
 #### Implemented access Pattern B